 II.
 Eligibility for Assistance

 This policy applies to all Longwood students, staff and faculty in all university programs and activities regardless of location of the incident(s).
 This policy also applies to individuals who join our community as an affiliate or part of an affiliated program.
-The University will conduct investigations to the best of their ability that may lead to appropriate criminal, personnel, and Student Conduct actions.
-All Longwood students, staff and faculty shall be offered immediate resources which may include counseling, medical assistance and living, learning and/or appropriate working environment accommodations.
+The University will conduct investigations to the best of their ability that may lead to appropriate criminal, personnel, and student conduct actions.
+Action will be taken to offer Longwood students, staff and faculty immediate resources which may include counseling, medical assistance and living, learning and/or appropriate working environment adjustments.

 If the complainant is a Longwood student, staff or faculty member and the accused respondent has no affiliation to Longwood, the complainant shall be offered available resources as appropriate.
 To the extent possible, the University will address the behaviors defined below towards any member of the Longwood community by non-members, including contractors, alumni, visitors, and any others identified as non-employees or non-students of the University.